realm/realm-kotlin-samples/CuratedSyncExamples/README.md

 # Kotlin SDK Curated samples

-Reference app that show cases different design patterns and examples of Realm Kotlin SDK with Atlas.
+Reference app that show cases different design patterns and examples of using the Realm Kotlin SDK with Atlas App Services.

 ## Samples